-Not all of these courses will be offered each year.
-Typically, AYF offers an introduction to the study of German literature and culture and a German history survey course in the Wintersemester and a course on the European Union in the Sommersemester.
+Please note: These program courses are planned for 2014-2015.
+Typically, AYF offers a German history survey course and either a German cinema course or an introduction to the study of German literature and culture in the Wintersemester and a course on the European Union in the Sommersemester.
 Other courses may be added as needed.
-Before proceeding to outline the offerings of the university and PH, we would like to give you some information about the AYF Internship Program.
+Before proceeding to outline the offerings of the university and PH, we like to give you some information about the AYF Internship Program.